Infernet

 Once inside the repository directory, you can run a simple command to deploy the hello-world container along with bootstrapping the rest of the Infernet node stack in one go:

-project=hello-world make deploy-container
+make deploy-container project=hello-world

 You can quickly observe the containers that are now active by running docker ps in a new Terminal session: